Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Introduction

 \section{Introduction}

-Embodied intelligence is an emerging paradigm in artificial intelligence, wherein an agent learns and makes decisions through physical interaction with environment \citep{Liu2025EmbodiedAI,IEA2024Survey}.
-Recently, unified Vision-Language-Action (VLA) models have achieved remarkable generalization across diverse tasks \citep{Zitkovich2023RT2,survey1, survey2, survey3}.
-However, these capabilities come at the cost of relying entirely on massive offline training with a fixed, unified dataset distribution \citep{Brohan2023RT1,Ha2024Octo}.
-Once deployed, the model’s weights (and thus its knowledge) remain fixed, which will not be updated without retraining \citep{Liu2024IJRROnTheJob}.
-Indeed, while users might expect an AI robot to continue learning from new situations, the reality is that most deployed models ``stop learning" upon deployment \citep{Liu2024IJRROnTheJob}.
+Embodied intelligence studies agents that learn and act through physical interaction with their environment \cite{sun2024comprehensive, liu2025embodied}.
+Recently, unified Vision–Language–Action (VLA) models have shown impressive generalization across diverse tasks \cite{zitkovich2023rt,shao2025large,firoozi2025foundation,han2025multimodal}, but only after massive offline training on fixed data distributions \cite{Brohan2023RT1,team2024octo}.
+Once deployed, their weights, and thus their knowledge, remain fixed unless the model is retrained \cite{liu2025robot}, so most real systems effectively ``stop learning'' in the wild \cite{liu2025robot}.

-Given this limitation, we naturally ask: do intelligent systems always need to rewrite their internal weights to improve?
-Humans, for instance, often tackle new problems not by learning entirely new facts, but by recalling relevant past experiences and reusing them \citep{Andrychowicz2017HER,Oh2018SIL}.
-For example, an auto mechanic might fix a new engine issue by remembering a similar fault in another car and copying that solution.
-This ability to draw on episodic memories, the sense of ``déjà vu" that ``I've seen something like this before".
-This memory-based mode of reasoning does not alter core knowledge representations, yet it enables fast adaptation to new challenges by analogy to past experiences \citep{Goyal2022RARL}.
-Inspired by this intuition, we ask: can an AI agent improve itself by recalling and reusing its ``experiences" in a similar way?
-If a neural network could leverage stored memories of situations and solutions to inform its current decision-making – effectively learning from its own experience at inference time – then even a fixed-weight model could become better over time \citep{Goyal2022RARL}.
-Such an agent would gain the ability to improve performance post-deployment, simply by accumulating and drawing upon new experiences, without any gradient-based re-training~\citep{memory1,memory2,memory3}.
-This intriguing concept, which we term ``learning from déjà vu", motivates our approach.
+This raises a natural question: must intelligent systems always rewrite their internal weights to improve?
+Humans often tackle new problems by recalling and reusing past experiences rather than acquiring entirely new facts \cite{andrychowicz2017hindsight,oh2018self}.
+Episodic memory, which underlies the feeling of ``déjà vu,'' does not alter core knowledge representations but does enable rapid adaptation by analogy \cite{goyal2022retrieval}.
+We therefore ask whether an AI agent can similarly improve by recalling and reusing its own ``experiences.''
+If a neural network could leverage stored memories of situations and solutions to inform its current decisions, it could improve over time at inference simply by accumulating and exploiting new experiences, without gradient-based retraining~\cite{blundell2016model,pritzel2017neural,kuznetsov2021solving}.
+This idea of ``learning from déjà vu'' motivates our approach.